 We want to cultivate an internal locus of control in a learning space.

-Key to Learnership Induction: What is My Purpose?
+Key to Learnership Training Orientation Programmes: What is My Purpose?

 - I like to start with Purpose.
-Your purpose, mutual purpose, the qualification purpose.
+Learner purpose, mutual purpose, the qualification purpose.

 Use HR’s understanding of motivation, people and change management to assist with the construction of an induction process.
 Too often companies leave the entire process up to an outside training company that often simplifies it to SETA standards, then regularly complains to you about learner performance.